Sea moss benefits for men: Fact checking the fertility superfood

 2. Select the right source

-- Check the color: It should vary in hue (gold, purple, green).
-Uniform, bleached-white sea moss has likely been chemically treated.
+• Check the color: It should vary in hue (gold, purple, green).
+Uniform, bleached-white sea moss has likely been heavily processed.

-- Verify testing: Ensure the brand provides a Certificate of Analysis (CoA) demonstrating the product is free from heavy metals like arsenic and lead, which seaweeds naturally absorb from polluted waters.[8]
+• Verify testing: Ensure the brand provides a Certificate of Analysis (CoA) demonstrating the product is tested for heavy metals like arsenic and lead, which seaweeds can accumulate from the marine environment.
+A 2019 review in Nutrition Reviews (Cherry et al.) specifically notes that edible seaweeds may contain high iodine and can accumulate heavy metals depending on sourcing and processing.[8]

 Myth vs Fact